Joining the Finnish Population Information System -

 Everyone registered in the Population Information System is given a personal identity number (henkilötunnus, also called personal identity code).
 The registered information is used, amongst other things, for taxation, health care, juridical administration and statistical purposes.
 Life in Finland is difficult without a henkilötunnus, so if you're able to get one it's well worth it even if it's not a requirement for you.
 You can request your personal identity number at the same time as you apply for a residence permit.

-Local Register Offices (maistraatti) are the population registration authorities in Finland.
+The Digital and Population Data Services Agency (Digi- ja väestötietovirasto) is the population registration authority in Finland.
 They maintain the population register and local information services.
 As well as registering foreign residents, their registered data includes names, births, deaths and marriages.

 Once you are registered, the Population Information System also forwards your address and other data to the Social Insurance Institution (Kela).
 After entry into the Population Information System you can apply for a Kela card, which proves your entitlement to social security benefits such as health care.
 The Kela card can be applied for at the local Kela office (more info.)

 The Registration Process